Wall Street rallies, dollar gains after Fed policy statement

 "The Fed is in the best of all possible worlds because they appreciate the need to restore monetary policy to more normal levels, that they have the luxury of time because there’s no inflationary pressure," said Scott Clemons, chief investment strategist at Brown Brothers Harriman Private Banking in New York.

-U.S. Treasuries yields rose, as some traders positioned holdings for a possible increase in U.S. short-term interest rates in 2015.
+Longer-dated U.S. Treasuries yields rose, as some traders positioned holdings for a possible increase in U.S. short-term interest rates in 2015.
+Federal funds futures, a proxy for traders' bets on Fed policy, shifted the forecast for the first interest-rate increase to October 2015 from September 2015.

-In currency markets, the dollar index, which tracks the greenback against six major currencies, was last up 1 percent as investors bet on a Fed rate hike in 2015.
+In currency markets, the dollar index .DXY, which tracks the greenback against six major currencies, was last up 0.90 percent as investors bet on a Fed rate hike in 2015.

-But the dollar pulled back from recent gains against the rouble, which has been hammered due to worries about increased U.S. sanctions and the effect of lower oil prices on Russia's struggling economy.
-The dollar of late bought 60.25 roubles, down more than 12 percent on the day.
+But the dollar pulled back from recent gains against the Russian rouble, which has been hammered due to worries about increased U.S. sanctions and the effect of lower oil prices on Russia's struggling economy.
+The dollar of late bought 61 roubles, down more than 11 percent on the day.

+Russian shares were mixed, with the dollar-denominated RTS index .IRTS up 14 percent, the first daily gains after a nine-day losing streak, while the rouble-based peer MICEX traded 2.1 percent lower.

 The global economy is ending the year in a fragile state, with weak growth in Europe and Japan and slowing demand in China.